top of page

 Sights & SEANWICHES: The Mission Was Meat, Not Merlot

-Oakland was home base, so we had to take a day trip north—out of the city and straight into postcard country.
-This wasn’t just a lunch run—it was a small pilgrimage.
+Oakland was home base, so we took a day trip north, out of the city and straight into postcard country.
+This wasn’t just a lunch run, it was a small pilgrimage.
 Highway 37 out of Vallejo is one of my favorites, flanked by wetlands and estuaries that feel more like a nature documentary than a freeway.
 It’s the kind of road that shifts your mood before you even realize it.

 The Church of Broadway Market

-Most people bee-line it to the nearest winery, trying to see how many pours they can squeeze in before the early curtain calls.
+Most people beeline to the nearest winery, trying to see how many pours they can squeeze in before the early curtain calls.
 Not me.
-I was locked in on a local legend: Broadway Market.
+I was locked in on a local legend.
+Broadway Market.

-You make your way to the back of the market, grab a paper slip and check your boxes, then you hand it over.
+You make your way to the back of the market, grab a paper slip, check your boxes, then hand it over.
 No nonsense.
-No “do you have gluten-free ciabatta?”
+No “do you have gluten free ciabatta?”
 This isn’t that kind of place.
-The women behind the counter are busy—know what you want or kindly move aside.
+The women behind the counter are busy.
+Know what you want or kindly move aside.

 The Plaza, the Past, and the Payoff

-Armed with sandwiches creations, cold drinks, and a bag of chips (because balance), we made our way down the street to the Sonoma Plaza.
+Armed with sandwich creations, cold drinks, and a bag of chips (because balance), we made our way down the street to the Sonoma Plaza.

 Imagine an old Western set if the cowboys swapped six-shooters for wine flights.
 The plaza is a charming contradiction: adobe buildings and boutique shops, history and curated rusticity.
 It’s where locals day-drink with sophistication and visitors pretend they’re not half-drunk by 2 p.m.

-This town has history baked into its walls—originally a Spanish mission, later a Mexican military post, and eventually ground zero for the 1846 Bear Flag Revolt, when a handful of American settlers decided they’d had enough and declared California an independent republic.
-It didn’t last, but it makes for a good story—and the flag still hits with some outlaw charm.
+This town has history baked into its walls.
+Originally a Spanish mission, then became a Mexican military post, and later the stage for the 1846 Bear Flag Revolt, when a handful of American settlers decided they’d had enough and declared California an independent republic.
+It didn’t last long, but it left a hell of a story.
+The flag still carries a bit of outlaw charm.

-We cozied up with some ducks on a bench near the pond and unwrapping our sandwiches with the kind of reverence normally reserved for vintage Bordeaux or a 93 mixtape.
-First bite?
-A revelation.
+We found a bench by the pond, sharing space with a few ducks, and unwrapped our sandwiches with the kind of reverence usually saved for vintage Bordeaux or a well-worn ‘93 mixtape.
+The first bite was a revelation.

-The bread—soft enough to soak up the oil and vinegar but sturdy enough to hold its dignity.
-The meats—salty and rich, layering into each other like a well-conducted orchestra.
-The mustard—cutting through the fat with the precision of a seasoned assassin.
+The bread was soft enough to soak up the oil and vinegar but sturdy enough to hold its dignity.
+The meats were salty and rich, stacking into each other like a well-conducted orchestra.
+The mustard cut through the fat with the precision of a seasoned assassin.
 And the onions?
 Best supporting actor, no question.

 Was it messy?
-Yes—and perfect.
+Absolutely.
+And perfect.
 No wine tasting could top it.
 No guided tour, no flight of reds with tasting notes you pretend to taste.
 Just meat, bread, and a sunny spot with someone who gets it.

-I’m joking—of course we headed straight to the winery when we were done.
+I’m joking.
+Of course we headed straight to a winery when we were done.
 What kind of sociopath comes to Sonoma just for the sandwiches?
 Okay, maybe me.
-But even I couldn’t resist the pull of Buena Vista—a place steeped in more history than most cities can muster in a century.
+But even I couldn’t resist the pull of Buena Vista, a place with more history packed into it than most cities muster in a century.
 Founded in 1857 by a Hungarian dreamer, it’s the kind of spot where you wander the courtyard with a glass in hand, sun slipping through the leaves.
-Maria was in her element, swirling, sipping, and smiling as we drifted through rooms echoing with the ghosts of winemakers past.
+Maria was in her element, swirling, sipping, and smiling as we drifted through rooms that still seem to echo with the ghosts of winemakers past.

 buy the sandwich, take the walk